neonwatty/todoq/README.md

 - **migrations**: Migration tracking

 The database uses WAL mode for better concurrency and includes proper indexes for performance.

-## Advanced Features

-### Parent-Child Completion

-TodoQ automatically calculates completion percentages for parent tasks based on their children's status.
-When all child tasks are completed, the parent task is automatically marked as completed.

-### Dependency Management

-Tasks can depend on other tasks.
-TodoQ validates that:
-- All dependencies exist
-- No circular dependencies are created
-- Tasks cannot be completed until all dependencies are completed

-### Git Integration

-When tasks are completed, TodoQ can automatically:
-- Track which files were modified during task execution
-- Link file changes to task completion records

-### Bulk Operations

-TodoQ supports efficient bulk operations with:
-- Transaction-based imports for data integrity
-- Detailed validation and error reporting
-- Rollback on failures
-- Progress tracking for large imports

 ## Claude Code Integration